feross/yt-player/README.md

 This function sets the suggested playback rate for the current video.
 If the playback rate changes, it will only change for the video that is already being played.
 Calling `load()` will reset the playback rate to 1.

+### `player.setPlaybackQuality(suggestedQuality)`

+This function sets the suggested video quality for the current video.
+The function causes the video to reload at its current position in the new quality.
+If the playback quality does change, it will only change for the video being played.
+Calling this function does not guarantee that the playback quality will actually change.
+However, if the playback quality does change, the `'playbackqualitychange'` event will fire, and your code should respond to the event rather than the fact that it called the `setPlaybackQuality` function.

+The `suggestedQuality` parameter value can be `'small'`, `'medium'`, `'large'`, `'hd720'`, `'hd1080'`, `'highres'` or `'default'`.
+We recommend that you set the parameter value to `'default'`, which instructs YouTube to select the most appropriate playback quality, which will vary for different users, videos, systems and other playback conditions.

+If you call the `setPlaybackQuality` function with a `suggestedQuality` level that is not available for the video, then the quality will be set to the next lowest level that is available.
+In addition, setting `suggestedQuality` to a value that is not a recognized quality level is equivalent to setting `suggestedQuality` to `'default'`.

 ### `player.getPlaybackRate()`